MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Troubleshooting

-These are known troubleshooting considerations when using WebDriver to automate Microsoft Edge.
+These are troubleshooting considerations when using WebDriver to automate Microsoft Edge.

 ### Developer Tools Availability policy